tomevans1122/First-Django-Site/README.md

 # First-Django-Site

-A simple site containing a blog application and a polls application for UFC fans.
+A simple shell of a site containing a blog application and a polls application for UFC fans.